-Regardless of how large or small your organization may be, taking proactive steps to monitor for and mitigate IT security risks is essential.
+Regardless of how large or small an organization may be, taking proactive steps to monitor for and mitigate IT security risks is essential.
 SIEM solutions benefit enterprises in a variety of ways and have become a significant component in streamlining security workflows.
-Some of the benefits include:

 SIEM solutions enable centralized compliance auditing and reporting across an entire business infrastructure.
 Advanced automation streamlines the collection and analysis of system logs and security events to reduce internal resource utilization while meeting strict compliance reporting standards.

-Today's next-gen SIEM solutions integrate with powerful Security Orchestration, Automation and Response (SOAR) capabilities, saving time and resources for IT teams as they manage business security.
-Using deep machine learning that automatically adapts to network behavior, these solutions can handle complex threat identification and incident response protocols in significantly less time than physical teams.
+Today's next-gen SIEM solutions integrate with powerful security orchestration, automation and response (SOAR) systems, saving time and resources for IT teams as they manage business security.
+Using deep machine learning that automatically learns from network behavior, these solutions can handle complex threat identification and incident response protocols in significantly less time than physical teams.

 Because of the improved visibility of IT environments that it provides, SIEM can be an essential driver of improving interdepartmental efficiencies.
-With a single, unified view of system data and integrated SOAR, teams can communicate and collaborate efficiently when responding to perceived events and security incidents.
+A central dashboard provides a unified view of system data, alerts and notifications, enabling teams to communicate and collaborate efficiently when responding to threats and security incidents.

 Considering how quickly the cybersecurity landscape changes, organizations need to be able to rely on solutions that can detect and respond to both known and unknown security threats.
-Using integrated threat intelligence feeds and AI technology, SIEM solutions can successfully mitigate against modern-day security breaches such as:
+Using integrated threat intelligence feeds and AI technology, SIEM solutions can help security teams respond more effectively to a wide range of cyberattacks including: